google/WebFundamentals/src/content/en/progressive-web-apps.markdown

       </li>
       <li>
         <b>App-like</b> - Feel like an app to the user with app-style
-        interactions and navigation because it's built on the app-shell model.
+        interactions and navigation because it's built on the app shell model.
       </li>
       <li>
         <b>Fresh</b> - Always up-to-date thanks to the service worker update